-- Loosen the Control Pod cover retaining screw and open the cover. - Inspect controls and wiring to verify all are in good condition. - 3.
+- 1. Loosen the Control Pod cover retaining screw and open the cover. - 2.
+Inspect controls and wiring to verify all are in good condition. - 3.
 Check for any possible leaks that might have dripped water on the wiring or controls. - 4.
 Inspect the boiler insulation blanket. - 5.
-If inspections show possible leaks, find and correct the cause of the leaks.
+If inspections show possible leaks, find and correct the cause of the leaks. - 6.
+Ensure baffles are installed in inside flueways.